thedeveloperyug/userAuthentication_Backend/README.md

-Installation
+## Steps to run the project
-To install the project, follow these steps:
+To run the project, follow these steps:

 Clone the repository
 Install dependencies: